-- 1. Complete an Application Form - You can find a link to the On Campus application form at www.vanguardcollege.com - You can find a link to the Online application form at www.vanguardcollege.com/online - This includes acknowledgement that you agree to adhere to the community standards of Vanguard College. - 2.
+- 1. Complete an Application Form - You can find a link to the On Campus and online application form at www.vanguardcollege.com - This includes acknowledgement that you agree to adhere to the community standards of Vanguard College. - 2.
 Pay an Application fee. - An application fee of \$75 (CAD) must be included at the time of application in order for your application to be considered.
 Payment can be made via Credit Card.
 If you decide to pay by cash or cheque, please let us know.
 This fee is non-refundable. - 3.
-Character Reference - The Character Reference is to be completed by someone who can accurately describe an applicant's character, work ethic, and personality traits.
-This reference form may not be completed by a relative. - 4.
+Academic or Employer Reference - The Academic or Employer reference is to be completed by a person of authority who can accurately describe an applicants academic abilities or work ethic and character. - 4.
 Pastor Reference - The Pastor's Reference is to be completed by your Pastor.
 This person is to comment especially on your character and spiritual abilities.
 An email will be sent to your pastor when you complete your application form.
 (References cannot be completed by a relative or current Vanguard student not currently in a permanent pastoral position) - 5.
 Request Official Transcripts - Students must arrange to have official high school and any other official transcripts sent to the Registrar's Office.
 If you are still attending high school when applying, please forward interim grades from your Grade 12 year.
 Alberta students can submit a Detailed Academic Report as an interim transcript.
 (PLEASE NOTE: Vanguard is not a part of ApplyAlberta so you have to go to "Order Transcripts Using myPass") - Photocopies from the student are only considered interim and are not official transcripts.
 If you send an interim transcript or order a transcript before you complete your High School Diploma, you will still need to order an official transcript once your diploma is completed. - An official transcript is one that has been received directly from the institution.
-Official transcripts are printed on official transcript paper and must bear an embossed or raised seal and signature. - Official Transcripts can be mailed to: Admissions, Vanguard College, 12140 103 St, Edmonton, AB, T5G 2J9 - 6.
-Complete Police Check - All students are required to complete a Police Information Check with Vulnerable Sector Screening.
-Information about how to complete a police check will be emailed to you by Vanguard College.
+Official transcripts are printed on official transcript paper and must bear an embossed or raised seal and signature. - Official Transcripts can be mailed to: Admissions, Vanguard College, 12140 103 St, Edmonton, AB, T5G 2J9

-- On Campus Students applying for September intake will receive an email after May 1st. - On Campus Students applying for January intake will receive an email after September 1st. - Online Students will receive an email once they have submitted their application. - 7.
-Apply for Scholarships and Bursaries - All students must complete the following prior to the application deadline: - Scholarship and Bursary Application - Admission Application - o Interim or final Transcript (Included in Admissions Application) - \circ $\;$ Letter regarding ministerial status, if applying for Family Ministry Support - Fall Intake: Due last business day in June - Winter Intake: Due last business day in October
+- 6. Complete Police Check - All students are required to complete a Police Information Check with Vulnerable Sector Screening.
+Information about how to complete a police check will be emailed to you by Vanguard College. - On Campus Students applying for September intake will receive an email after May 1st. - On Campus Students applying for January intake will receive an email after September 1st. - Online Students will receive an email once they have submitted their application. - 7.
+Apply for Scholarships and Bursaries - All students must complete the following prior to the application deadline: - o Scholarship and Bursary Application - o Admission Application - o Interim or final Transcript (Included in Admissions Application) - o Letter regarding ministerial status, if applying for Family Ministry Support - Fall Intake: Due August 1 - Winter Intake: Due December 1